Angular Combining of Forecasts of Probability Distributions: Theoretical Results

-\citet{lichtendahl2013better} show that, for vertical and horizontal averaging, the means of their resulting distributions both equal the average of the means of the individual distributions.
-Proposition~\ref{prop: equal mean} indicates that this is also true for the distribution produced by angular averaging.
+\citet{lichtendahl2013better} show that, for vertical and horizontal averaging, the means of their resulting CDFs both equal the average of the means of the individual CDFs.
+They explain that this is an attractive property because the mean of a CDF forecast is widely used as a point forecast, and averaging is often a successful approach to aggregating point forecasts.
+The property is not possessed by many other methods for combining CDF forecasts, such as median aggregation and the logarithmic opinion pool.
+It is, therefore, interesting that angular averaging possesses this property.
+This is implied by Proposition~\ref{Prop: Mean}, which considers the general case of weighted combining.

-\begin{proposition} The mean of the angular average $F_{A,\theta}$ is identical to the average of the means of the individual distributions $F_{i}$ in the combination.
-Therefore, the means of horizontal, vertical and angular averaging are identical.
+\begin{proposition} For horizontal, vertical and angular combining, with any set of weights $\{w_{1},...w_{k}\}$, the mean of the combination is identical to the weighted average of the means of the individual CDFs $F_{i}$ in the combination.

 \end{proposition}